VJZ-Corp/vjz-corp.github.io/resources/index.md

 ***

-Here you will find curated tutorials and lessons in the field of Science, Technology, Engineering, and Mathematics.
-Many of the lessons/tutorials listed below do require prerequisite knowledge and is not aimed for the general reader.
+You will find curated tutorials and lessons in Science, Technology, Engineering, and Mathematics here.
+Many lessons/tutorials listed below require prerequisite knowledge and are not aimed at the general reader.

 - [Time Complexity](/resources/tutorials/big-o)
 - [How to Debug Memory in Visual Studio 2019](/resources/tutorials/vs2019-debug)